CURRENT PROJECT

 FAQs

-How does the ‘’at risk’ requirement interact with the various ‘’guarantees’’ that LCR Capital negotiates with the developer on the fund level?
+How does the "at risk" requirement interact with the various guarantees that LCR Capital negotiates with the developer on the fund level?

 - Fund-Level Guarantees: LCR Capital negotiates guarantees at the EB-5 fund level, not between developers and individual investors.
-These fund-level protections, such as denial, project completion, or loan repayment guarantees, apply to the investor cohort collectively, maintaining compliance with USCIS regulations.
+These fund-level protections, such as denial, project completion, and loan repayment guarantees, apply to the investor cohort collectively, maintaining compliance with USCIS regulations.

 What are the criteria used to evaluate the I-829 petition?

-The U.S. Citizenship and Immigration Services (USCIS) evaluates I-829 petitions based on the following key criteria:
+US Citizenship and Immigration Services (USCIS) evaluates I-829 petitions based on the following key criteria:

 - Creation of at Least 10 Full-Time Jobs